Alignment conditions of the human eye for few-photon vision experiments: Eye model simulation

 \section{Eye model simulation}

-To find out under what light source orientation the target is hit and to determine the necessary precision for eye alignment, we implement Gullstrand's model in a $3$-dimensional eye ray tracing simulation of the right eye in \textsc{Python}.
+To model the transmission of light stimuli through the eye, we implement Gullstrand's model in a $3$-dimensional eye ray tracing simulation of the right eye in \textsc{Python}.
 Within the simulation, the different refractive surfaces are modelled as spherical surfaces refracting incoming rays by application of Snell's law, see figure \ref{figEyeModel}(b).
 It should be noted that, using this approach, any eye model based on spherical surfaces can be straightforwardly implemented.\\ In our simulation, we will use a right-handed reference system fixed to the nodal point, which we find to be located $\SI{7.1}{mm}$ posterior of the cornea.
 The $z$-direction is aligned with the VA, the temporal direction is the positive $x$-direction and the superior direction is the positive $y$-direction.
 The direction $\vec{\theta}=[\theta_{x},\theta_y]$ of a light ray is taken to be positive for rays propagating in positive $z$-, $x$- and $y$-direction.
 Here, $\theta_x$ lies in the $xz$-plane and $\theta_y$ in the $yz$-plane.
 Within this reference system and for the results presented below, we set $\vec{\alpha}=[\alpha_x,\alpha_y]=[5,-2]^{\circ}$, in accordance with the values stated in section \ref{secEyeGeom}.\\